Designed with

 the AI runs.

-Default.
-Fast, full model access.
+Primary model.
+Fast, full Claude model access.
 Data transits US servers.

 Run LLaMA, Qwen, or Mistral locally.
 Zero data leaves your network.